Meet the Collaboration

 The design and development of the detector was only possible thanks to the contributions of many individuals and institutions.
 Collectively, those individuals and institutions are known as the IceCube Collaboration.

-Currently, the collaboration includes nearly 250 people from 43 institutions in 12 countries.
+Currently, the collaboration includes 300 people from 44 institutions in 12 countries.
 It began in 1999 with the submission of the first IceCube proposal, and many of the original members are still active on the project.

 Over the years, the IceCube Collaboration has worked together on every aspect of the detector.
 Senior scientists, graduate students, technicians, software specialists, drillers, and engineers came together from around the world to build what is now the world’s largest neutrino detector.